teamhanko/hanko/backend/docs/Config.md

       expose_headers:
         - ""
       max_age: 0
-  ## private ##
+  ## admin ##
   #
-  # Configuration for the private API.
+  # Configuration for the admin API.
   #
-  private:
+  admin:
     ## address ##
     #
-    # The address the private API will listen and handle requests on.
+    # The address the admin API will listen and handle requests on.
     #
     address: ":8001"
 ## database ##